-For international students, volunteering is a good opportunity to practise your English, and to learn about Australian workplace culture:
+For international students, volunteering is a good opportunity to practise your English, and to learn about Australian workplace culture.
+As an international student:

-- you usually don't need to have permanent residency to be a volunteer
+- you usually don't need permanent residency to be a volunteer

-- your visa may have restrictions on how many hours you can volunteer and work.
+- you may have visa restrictions limiting the number of hours you can volunteer and work.